Pre-Charge Counsel Retainer

 In either situation, the target of the investigation should consult a criminal defense lawyer.
 For the best protection, consider retaining a Minnesota criminal lawyer as pre-charge counsel.

 Sometimes a lawyer retained for pre-charge counsel may represent the client with police or prosecuting attorneys — Minnesota state or federal.
-This could include intervening to prevent interrogation; representation at an agreed statement to police after an in-depth attorney consultation; or pre-charge discussion with prosecutors.
-Note that all of these would be done only as client decisions.
+This could include intervening to prevent interrogation; representation at an agreed recorded statement to police after an in-depth attorney consultation; or pre-charge discussion with prosecutors.

 In the event of an arrest and jail, the lawyer retained for pre-charge counsel will be ready to help counsel and advocate for release from detention, including at a bail hearing in front of a District Court judge.